 Regis seeks to create an environment that encourages the reporting of sexual misconduct and gender discrimination.
 Reporting parties may report such incidents (sexual assault, gender discrimination, sexual harassment, domestic violence, dating violence, or stalking (also referred to as “Title IX incidents”) to Regis College Police, Weston Police, the Office of Student Affairs, the Title IX Coordinator, or any other Regis official.

-Reporting parties may decide whether or not to file a criminal report with Regis College Police or local law enforcement.
-Reporting an incident to the police does not commit the reporting party to further legal action or participation in any criminal proceeding.
-Should a reporting party choose to file a report, they will be asked what happened, where it happened, and what the alleged offender looked like.
+Reporting parties may decide whether or not to file a criminal report with the Regis College Police Department or local law enforcement.
+Reporting an incident to the police does not commit a reporting party to further legal action or participation in any criminal proceeding.
+Should a reporting party choose to file a report, they will be asked what happened, where it happened, and provide any details about the alleged offender.
 The earlier an incident is reported, the easier it will be for the police to investigate the crime and prosecute the case successfully.
-If desired, Regis personnel will assist reporting parties in contacting police to file a report.
+If desired, Regis personnel will assist in parties in contacting police to file a report.

-Regis officials who receive a report of sexual assault, domestic violence, dating violence, or stalking will inform Regis College Police of the incident, but will not include a reporting party’s personal or identifying information without the reporting party’s consent.
+Campus security authorities who receive a report of sexual misconduct, relationship violence, stalking, or gender discrimination will inform the Regis College Police Department of the incident, but will not include a reporting party’s personal or identifying information without the reporting party’s consent.
 The purposes of this report are to determine whether the greater Regis community should be warned about a potentially dangerous situation and to collect crime statistics.
-Regis College Police will investigate all received reports, but investigation will be limited where a reporting party has decided not to report their personal or identifying information.
+The Regis College Police Department will investigate all received reports, but investigation will be limited where a reporting party has decided not to report their personal or identifying information.
 Note that Massachusetts law requires an individual who has witnessed a sexual assault or rape to contact police as soon as they can possibly do so without putting themselves in danger.

-Regis does not want a student’s use of drugs or alcohol to discourage them from reporting an incident of sexual misconduct or gender discrimination.
+Regis does not want a student’s use of drugs or alcohol to discourage them from reporting an incident of sexual misconduct, relationship violence, stalking, or gender discrimination.
 As a result, Regis will provide student conduct amnesty to students involved in a Title IX incident for their personal use of prohibited or illegal drugs or alcohol in connection with that incident.
-In other words, Regis will not pursue student conduct sanctions for a student’s own use of prohibited or illegal drugs or alcohol occurring in the context of at Title IX incident.
-Regis will not provide this amnesty, and will pursue student conduct sanctions, for students who provide drugs or alcohol to another individual in a prohibited or illegal manner.
+In other words, Regis will not pursue student conduct sanctions for a student’s own use of prohibited or illegal drugs or alcohol occurring in the context of a Title IX incident.
+Regis will not provide this amnesty, and will pursue student conduct sanctions, for students who provide drugs or alcohol to another individual in a prohibited or illegal manner, or other violations of the Regis Code of Conduct deemed appropriate.

 Regis is committed to maintaining the privacy of individuals involved in a Title IX incident.
-The following individuals must be informed that an incident of sexual misconduct or gender discrimination has occurred on campus: Title IX Coordinator, Vice President of Student Affairs and Undergraduate Enrollment, Deans of Students, the involved Title IX Investigators, and the Regis College Police Department.
+The following individuals must be informed that an incident of sexual misconduct, relationship violence, stalking, or gender discrimination has occurred on campus: Title IX Coordinator, Vice President of Student Affairs and Enrollment, Deans of Student Affairs, the involved Title IX Investigators, and the Regis College Police Department.
 These individuals will maintain the privacy of involved parties.

 If a reporting party decides to file a criminal report with the police, his/her name will not be made public – Massachusetts law requires that the identity of an individual reporting a sexual assault be kept confidential in criminal proceedings.